Sonophoto/PythonNotes/primalPython/README.md

 A variety of methods for calculating our favourite irrational number and related sets.
 Unit tests included.

+As of 15-Dec-2020 I have two functions up and working with tests:
+    digitalRoot() and digitalSum().
+Next I will implement some functions for testing divisibility by certain digits

 ### Special thanks to:
 Alexandria - The Russian Hottie.